 Upon entering the small theater I noticed the curtain was a pattern of images giving the optical illusion of vibration, this was distracting to me as the main focal point since you are basically looking forward most of the time.
 Quickly the theater filled with people and the conversations around me seemed to be about Tai Chi and which of Cheng Man Ching’s students and family were in attendance.

 What really enhanced the viewing of the documentary was the QA at the end of the film.
-Ed Young, Kevin Van Sickle and Barry Strugatz answered questions fed by the audience.
-Seeing Ed Young, Robert Morningstar, Kevin Van Sickle, Bill Phillips and Cheng Man Ching’s children added to the films effect.
+Ed Young, Kevin Van Sickle, and Barry Strugatz answered questions fed by the audience.
+Seeing Ed Young, Robert Morningstar, Kevin Van Sickle, Bill Phillips, and Cheng Man Ching’s children added to the effect of the film.
 I am glad I got to see this film at this venue.